 - He was also nominated for the MTV Youth Icon in the year 2003 as well as 2006.

 These were some of the great awards and achievements of Kalam.
-Awards and Achievement list is endless for Kalam Sir.
+The awards and Achievement list is endless for Kalam Sir.

 A Tragic death of APJ Abdul Kalam-

 On 27th July2015, While delivering a seminar on “ Creating a livable planet Earth” at the Indian Institue of Management Shillong at around 6:35 p.m..IST, he collaped down.
 He was rushed to nearby Bethany Hospital.
 But he was dead due to cardiac arrest at 7:45 p.m.
 IST.

 On 30th July 2015, his last rites were performed where over 350,000 people attended it including Narendra Modi, Rahul Gandhi, governor of Tamil Nadu, Chief Minister of Kerela, Karnataka and Andhra Pradesh as well.